 The 10 Toughest Exams in India: Only the Best Make It Through

-India is the home of undoubtedly one of the toughest examinations in the world, where lots of students compete for only a few seats.
-Whether you get through the UPSC Civil Services to join as an IAS officer or survive through one of the toughest examinations such as the JEE Advanced to study at a reputed IIT, these examinations test not just knowledge but patience, perseverance and the ability to solve problems.
+India is known for its most difficult exam in the world, where lots of students compete for only a few seats.
+Whether you get through the UPSC Civil Services to join as an IAS officer or survive through one of the toughest examinations, such as the JEE Advanced, to study at a reputed IIT, these examinations test not just knowledge but patience, perseverance and the ability to solve problems.

 Criteria for Ranking the Toughest Exams